Code-Institute-Submissions/meadows_of_sthlm/README.md

 This project is part of the 'Full Stack Frameworks with Django' module of the Code Institute Full Stack Software Development course.

+Name was created with a random business name generator.
+Sthlm is shorthand for Stockholm.

 To complete this module the task was to create an issue tracking application that allows users to submit their tickets.

 The site is built with Django framework, deployed live on Heroku and uses AWS S3 to host media and static files.
 Locally, it uses the built-in Django Db.sqlite3 database, whereas when deployed live it uses Heroku's Postgres database.
 Their is full authentication functionality on-site using Django's Allauth: admin superusers can add and edit items in the Antiquities and Latest Options apps, whereas normal users can register and login, gaining access to antiquity descriptions and their order history in the Checkout and Profile apps.